HanhNg23/library-javafxsprboot/README.md

-# Spring Ignite Demo
+# Library Exploration

+### Description
-Simple application, demonstrating the use of [Gluon Ignite](https://github.com/gluonhq/ignite) with SpringBoot.
+JavaFX Desktop application, using with Spring Boot framework with the support of [Gluon Ignite](https://github.com/gluonhq/ignite)